Object SLAM-Based Active Mapping and Robotic Grasping: Experimental Results

 \subsection{Evaluation of Object Pose Estimation}

-Accurate pose estimation for objects is the key to ensure successful robotic grasping.
-To quantitatively evaluate the influence of active exploration on object pose estimation, we compare our object-driven method with two commonly used baseline strategies, i.e., randomized exploration and coverage exploration.
-As indicated in Fig. \ref{Mapping_Result}, for randomized exploration, the camera pose is randomly sampled from the reachable set relative to the manipulator, while for coverage exploration, a coverage trajectory based on Boustrophedon decomposition is leveraged to scan the scene.
+The accurate position estimate is critical for successful robotic manipulation operations such as grasping, placing, arranging, and planning.
+However, precision is difficult to ensure when the robot estimates autonomously.
+To quantify the effect of active exploration on object pose estimation, like previous studies \cite{arruda2016active,morrison2019multi}, we compare our object-driven method with two typically used baseline strategies, i.e., randomized exploration and coverage exploration.
+As indicated in Fig. \ref{Mapping_Result}, for randomized exploration, the camera pose is randomly sampled from the reachable set relative to the manipulator, while for coverage exploration, a coverage trajectory based on Boustrophedon decomposition \cite{kaljaca2020coverage} is leveraged to scan the scene.
 At the beginning of all the explorations, an initialization step, in which the camera is sequentially placed over the four desk corners from a top view, is applied to start the object mapping process.
 The simulator provides the ground truth of object position, orientation, and size.
 Correspondingly, the accuracy of pose estimation is evaluated by the Center Distance Error (CDE, c$\rm m$), the Yaw Angle Error (YAE, $\rm degree$), and the IoU (including 2D IoU from the top view and 3D IoU) between the ground truth and our estimated results.